EliseYoung22/CFA-Major-Project-2/README.md

 # Care For Caring

 ##### About
-Care for Caring is an online forum for youth who are in the position where they have become the main carer for their parents have somewhere to go and talk to a professional or other people in a similar situation.
+Care for Caring is an online forum for youth who are in the position where they have become the main carer for their unwell parent or guardian.
+Care for caring gives these teenagers a place to go and talk to people in a similar situation and either talk about their issues or completely unrelated topics in the forum section.
+It also helps to connect the carers (the youth) with counsellors (the professional therapists) to give the opportunity to talk about any issues the carers may be facing and to promote positive mental health.
+At the press of a button a help request will be sent to the team and will prompt one the counsellors to initiate a conversation with the carer through the internal messaging system.
+The internal messaging system also give the carers an opportunity to connect with other members and chat about anything they want.
+The site also features a vouchers page where users can go to redeem vouchers for discounted meals and experiences like movie tickets and rock climbing.

 This project was created for our second major project at Coder Factory Academy.
 The project brief was to create a two sided platform and app to pitch to one of these three people with a related topic:
 - Barack Obama (politics)
 - Rupert Murdoch (journalism)
 - Bill & Melinda Gates (social causes/global development)